Beyond Compliance: Excellence in Distance Education @ SBVC

 Beyond Audit and Compliance: DE Excellence at SBVC

 Commitment to a high quality distance education program is evinced at the District level through relevant Board Policies and Administrative Procedures.
 In the SBCCD, the term "Distributed Education" is used to describe what the ACCJC and the state of California designate as "Distance Education."
 A previous chancellor was persuaded that the vast majority of students taking "distance education" courses lived within a few miles of the campus.
 So the model of California State University, San Bernardino was followed and the "DE" programs at the SBCCD were labeled "Distributed Education," recognizing that technology was being used to distribute learning opportunities across time and space.
 The Substantive Change Proposals of 2012 and 2014 have been clear in indicating that "Distributed Education" and "Distance Education" are equivalent.
 In the fall of 2013, however, the District's Vice Chancellor for Technology Services initiated a review of those Administrative Procedures, in part to address accreditation issues at the District level.
-The results of that review created a new Board Policy and new Administrative Procedures for Distance Education. [pdf-Previous Board Policy on Distributed Education] [pdf-Previous Administrative Procedure on Distributed Education] [New AP and BP for DE] [website--Substantive Change Proposal-2012] [website-substantive Change Proposal- 2014]
+That review is ongoing in the fall of 2014, but will almost certainly result in a new Board Policy and new Administrative Procedures for Distance Education.
+When those policies are approved, they will be included in this website as evidence. [pdf-Previous Board Policy on Distributed Education] [pdf-Previous Administrative Procedure on Distributed Education] [website--Substantive Change Proposal-2012] [website-substantive Change Proposal- 2014]

 In addition, the Board Policy on Intellectual Property clearly identifies and protects the rights of faculty, staff, and students.
 The policy and administrative procedure were specifically written with faculty input to specify the intellectual property rights for students and faculty who contribute material to Learning Management Systems used for online classes.
-As with the policies on Distributed Education/Distance Education, however, in 2014 the District's Vice Chancellor for Technology Services initiated a review of those Board Policies and Administrative Procedures, in part to address accreditation issues at the District level. [pdf-Previous Board Policy on Intellectual Property and Copyright] [pdf-Previous Administrative Procedure on Intellectual Property and Copyright] [New AP and BP for DE]
+As with the policies on Distributed Education/Distance Education, however, in 2014 the District's Vice Chancellor for Technology Services initiated a review of those Board Policies and Administrative Procedures, in part to address accreditation issues at the District level.
+That review is ongoing in the fall of 2014, but will almost certainly result in a new Board Policy and new Administrative Procedures for Intellectual Property.
+When those policies are approved, they will be included in this website as evidence. [pdf-Previous Board Policy on Intellectual Property and Copyright] [pdf-Previous Administrative Procedure on Intellectual Property and Copyright]

 Periodically, the Board of Trustees requests "study sessions" on various topics, such as the budget, personnel issues, or the feasibility of putting revenue generating bond measures on the ballot.
 In January of 2013, the Board requested an hour-long study session on Online Learning.
 Representatives from both SBVC and Crafton Hills College participated in that study session.
 This demonstrates that the Board of Trustees is concerned enough about distance education to request information about the programs, including the success and efficacy of online classes, from both colleges. [pdf--Minutes of Board Meeting May 9, 2013 with Presentation on Online Learning]